Glenn Stok applies his engineering background to explore technological advances with vintage electronics and writes to share his experience.

 The old wire spools tended to break with repeated use.
 They can't be spliced back together as we can do with recording tape.
 So to have a permanently preserved copy of all those recordings, I converted them to digital files.
 I saved them on my computer with a backup copy on a USB memory stick.

 I avoided any problems matching vintage electronics with an audio connection by using the Zoom Mic.
-It's excellent for digitizing any type of audio.
-You just need to be sure not to have any background room noise while digitizing this way.
+It's excellent for digitizing audio.
+You just need to be sure not to have any background room noise.

 I made the following video to preserve this vintage relic.
 The wire recording you'll hear me play in this video is one my father made in 1956 off the radio.